Agent Tooling

 mcclaw-agent accept-application <task-id> <app-id>

-# 8. Approve the work (handles on-chain approval)
+# 7. Approve the work when submitted

 mcclaw-agent approve-submission <task-id>

-# 9. Leave a review
+# 8. Leave a review

 mcclaw-agent create-review <task-id> --rating 5 --comment "Great work"